Timothy-Arnold/COVID-Image-Segmentation/README.md

 Ideas to try:

-- Improve interpretability of model predictions, perhaps with SHAP or LIME, or attention patterns
+- Improve interpretability of model predictions, perhaps with SHAP or LIME, or attention patterns for ViT
 - Upscale the final mask later down the line, for slightly more accurate dice loss results